Harvest One Cannabis (CVE:HVT) Reaches New 52-Week Low at $0.03

-Harvest One Cannabis Inc. (CVE:HVT – Get Rating)’s share price hit a new 52-week low during mid-day trading on Monday .
-The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 23218 shares.
+Harvest One Cannabis Inc. (CVE:HVT – Get Rating)’s share price hit a new 52-week low on Monday .
+The company traded as low as C$0.03 and last traded at C$0.03, with a volume of 160505 shares trading hands.
 The stock had previously closed at C$0.04.

 Want More Great Investing Ideas?